nishanths/loupe-js/README.md

 An image magnifier for JavaScript.
 Based on this [Codepen](https://codepen.io/pixelacorn/pen/eNObea).

-(A loupe is a small magnification device.)
+A loupe is a small magnification glass-like device.

 Demo: https://nishanths.github.io/loupe-js/